Why I Withdrew My Short Story From The 2024 Caine Prize

 When you're a writer, people expect you to wallow in a sludge of eternal gratitude, even at risk of suffocation.
 They expect that you be grateful for being published, grateful for being commissioned, grateful for being shoddily edited, grateful for getting paid a paltry sum, grateful when knavish publications deduct bank transfer fees from said paltry sum, grateful you've been selected for a fellowship with questionable contractual terms, grateful that your work has been submitted for an award.

-When you're a writer, gratitude is the elevator that gets you to the next floor of a once stellar building on the verge of collapsing onto itself due to lack of investment, striking irreverence, crippling nonchalance and vanishing attention spans.
-Many who enter this building do so with lofty dreams and effervescent hopes only to have them snuffed out by a literary ecosystem fixated on bleeding gratitude out of writers.
+When you're a writer, gratitude is the elevator that gets you to the next floor of a once stellar building on the verge of collapsing onto itself due to lack of investment, chest-clenching irreverence, crippling nonchalance and vanishing attention spans.
+Many who enter this building do so with effervescent dreams and hopes, only to have them snuffed out by a literary ecosystem fixated on bleeding gratitude out of writers.
 Rapacious publishers and TV studios alike milk writers out of their copyrights, draft spirit-shrinking contracts, withhold pay in breach of said contracts, demand extra work without compensation, all with the view that writers remain humble and grateful for the privilege to be exploited in the name of work.
 Those who dare advocate for better terms or outright refuse extra work for no pay are quickly dismissed as I have on different occasions.

-Having reached that conclusion years ago, I have no qualms rebuffing supercilious literary types like the founder and editor of Lolwe magazine, Troy Onyango, who has shown an unabashed willingness to disregard contractual agreements with impunity.
+Having reached that conclusion years ago, I had no qualms rebuffing supercilious literary types like the founder and editor of Lolwe magazine, Troy Onyango, who has shown an unabashed willingness to disregard contractual agreements with impunity.

 In late January, Lolwe published my short story Green Is the Colour, a story they later asked to submit to the 2024 Caine Prize.
-Per Lolwe's contract, they are to pay contributors £50 within four months of publication via bank transfer or PayPal.
+Per Lolwe's contract, they are to pay contributors within four months of publication via bank transfer or PayPal.
 I chose the former option, emailing Troy my bank account details on March 8.
 Then on June 10, I emailed him to inquire about the delay in payment.
 He replied four days later asking if I had a PayPal account or knew anyone who owned one as he had "some issues with bank account transfers."

 I replied: